squidsolutions/squid-events-api/README.md

 ## Session Model

-Properties to track session level events
+Properties to track session level events.
+It extends from the Account model.

 ### BrowserID
 * key: ss:browserID